- An easy way for you to pay your company’s medical plan

 We offer a free evaluation for all products and services.
 If for some reason the coverage you have is better than what we can provide we will be the first to let you know.

 “When you do what’s right you can’t go wrong!”

 Proud Sponsors Of:

-Meet The Agents of Phoenix Life Insurance
+Meet The Agents Of Phoenix Health Insurance

 Master General Agent and specializes in Medicare, Individual Family Plans.

 Troy specializes in Group Health, Individual Health, Life Insurance and Medicare.